syukriFajrin/Drugs_classify/README.md

-# Build Desicion Tree Model
+# Build K-Nearst Model
 ---
 ## Overview
 ---
-This project aims to predict type Drug based on their variabels using a Desicion Tree model.
+This project aims to predict type Drug based on their variabels using a K-nearst model.

 ---
 ## Objectives